On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Boundary conditions in the variational principle on the ground of Newtonian dynamics

-The condition (i) and (iii) are now satisfied for the Lagrangian $L^{(2)}=-\sum_{i}q^{i}\ddot{q}^{i}/2$ and $L^{(2)}=-\sum_{i}q^{i}\ddot{q}^{i}/2-U(q^{i})$, respectively.
-On the other hand, since we consider under the compatibility with Newtonian dynamics, the second-order time derivative systems should be equivalent to the first-order time derivative systems discussed in the section $\ref{Sec02:02:01}$.
-This indicates that the Lagrangian in this thoery should be equivalent up to surface terms.
+Conditions (i) and (iii) are now satisfied for the Lagrangian $L^{(2)}=-\sum_{i}q^{i}\ddot{q}^{i}/2$ and $L^{(2)}=-\sum_{i}q^{i}\ddot{q}^{i}/2-U(q^{i})$, respectively.
+On the other hand, since we consider these under the compatibility with Newtonian dynamics, the second-order time derivative systems should be equivalent to the first-order time derivative systems discussed in Sect.~$\ref{Sec02:02:01}$.
+This indicates that the Lagrangian in this theory should be equivalent up to surface terms.
 That is,

 where $W=W(\dot{q}^{i},q^{i})$.
 If $W$ satisfies the following conditions:

 or